-#2 Wash in Warm or Cold Water
+#2 Wash in Cold Water

 One thing our warranty doesn’t cover is lost socks.
 Consider using a laundry bag to minimize the chance of missing socks.
 The bag also helps protect your socks from catching on or rubbing against other, potentially abrasive, items in the laundry.